web-gears/immich-sync/README.md

 Then, it will go over all albums asking if you want to sync photos to existing Immich album if it finds one, or create a new one.
 Every album synchonization require confirmation in command prompt.
 You can skip album confirmations by running the app with the ` -y` argument.
 Albums synchromization will not remove existing photos from Immich albums - it will just append missing ones.

+### Files dates synchronization

+There's an option to sync assets dates for one day with the data from takeout json files.
+Sometimes google includes files with broken metadata, leaving proper dates inthe json files.
+For this, you need to skip album sync, and the next option would be to sync files.
+After that, you will be prompted with the dialog to enter the date.
+If date mismatch found between assets at this day and info from takeout, you will have an option to update assets with the takeout date/time.

 ### Limitations

 Assets for synchronization searched by filename and creation time (+/- one day).
 That means that if you have different assets with identical filenames taken at the same day - this method could produce false positive search and potentially add extra or wrong assets to the albums.